Wang-ML-Lab/multimodal-needle-in-a-haystack/README.md

 # Multimodal Needle in a Haystack (MMNeedle)

+To use this benchmark, please download the MMNeedle dataset at this [link](https://drive.google.com/drive/folders/1D2XHmj466e7WA4aY7zLkbdTmp3it2ZPy?usp=sharing).
+Alternatively, you could also construct your version of MMNeedle by following the instructions [below](https://github.com/Wang-ML-Lab/multimodal-needle-in-a-haystack/tree/main?tab=readme-ov-file#constructing-the-dataset).

+## Overview
 <img width="1000" alt="Screen Shot 2024-06-17 at 7 38 45 PM" src="https://github.com/Wang-ML-Lab/multimodal-needle-in-a-haystack/assets/30172609/cf481db4-ac83-4940-8897-e27d4faab4a8">

 **MMNeedle Evaluation Overview.** Correct answers are marked with *checkmark* ($\checkmark$), while the incorrect answers are marked with <span style="color: red;">*cross* ($\times$)</span>.
 Our evaluation setup involves the following key components: